Investigators take 43 pieces of evidence from E. Idaho home in suspicious death, missing children case

 A sign on the Daybell residence reads “no press please.”
 KMVT did reach out to neighbors, one of which agreed to talk off camera and asked not be identified.
 She said she was shocked with some of the things she's read about Daybell, and says he was a good man who the community prayed for in church on Sunday.

-She did say that children need to be located, which one of the big questions in this story, and why won't Chad and Lori Daybell talk to police?
+She did say that children need to be located, which one of the big questions in this story is, and why won’t Chad and Lori Daybell talk to police?